-The SoftRAID Monitor uses very little memory and almost no CPU time.
-It won't get in your way while you're working.
+Even when you're logged in and working, the SoftRAID Monitor uses very little memory and almost no CPU time.
+So it won't interrupt your work; you won't even notice it's running.

 The SoftRAID Monitor uses SMART to watch the internal error counters for each disk.2 If these error counters indicate that a disk is more likely to fail, the SoftRAID Monitor will change the color of the indicator in the menu bar and put up a dialog to get your attention.